 The proponent shall identify and assess the project's cumulative effects.
-Cumulative effects are defined as changes to the environment due to an action (projects and human activities) combined with the existence of other works or other past, present and future human activities.
+Cumulative effects are defined as changes to the environment due to the project combined with the existence of other works or other past, present and reasonably foreseeable future projects.

-In the cumulative effects assessment, the proponent shall adhere to the approach described in the Canadian Evaluation Assessment Agency's Cumulative Effects Assessment Practitioners Guide (1999).
+In the cumulative effects assessment, the proponent shall adhere to the approach described in the Canadian Environmental Assessment Agency's Cumulative Effects Assessment Practitioners Guide (1999).